WalterCouto/D2CE/d2s_File_Format.md

 | 4     | Cursor   |
 | 6     | Item     |

-For items that are "stored" a 3-bit integer encoded starting describes where to store the item:
+For items that are "stored" a 3-bit integer encoded starting at bit 73 describes where to store the item:

 | Value | Desc          |
 |-------|---------------|